marked42/learning-notes/RESTful API/RESTful.md

 ### Authentication

-RESTful API is stateless, so that users should not remembered and then authenticated by cookie or session.
-Every request should carray all information needed to authentication.
+RESTful API is stateless, so that client data will not be stored on server-side.
+Every request from client should carray all information needed for authentication.

 Always use SSL and don't forward a request without SSL to corresponding SSL version, throw an error directly.